Construction Management Awards 2024 Now Open For Nomination

 Outstanding Achievement Award

-Prof Jack Cheng, Associate Head of Civil and Environmental Engineering, The Hong Kong University of Science and Technology Mr Alex HO, Director Industry Development, Construction Industry Council Mr LEUNG Siu Kong, Eddie.
-Principal of Government Engineering/Railway Development, Government Engineering/Railway Development M r MOK Wing Cheong, JP, Director of Drainage Services, Drainage Services Department Ir Simon NG, Chairman of Civil Division, The Hong Kong Institution of Engineers Prof C S Poon, Head of Department of Civil and Environmental Engineering, The Hong Kong Polytechnic University
+Prof Jack Cheng, Associate Head of Civil and Environmental Engineering, The Hong Kong University of Science and Technology Mr Alex HO, Director – Industry Development, Construction Industry Council Mr LEUNG Siu Kong, Eddie.
+Principal of Government Engineering/Railway Development, Government Engineering/Railway Development M r MOK Wing Cheong, JP, Director of Drainage Services, Drainage Services Department Ir Simon NG, Chairman of Civil Division, The Hong Kong Institution of Engineers Prof C S Poon, Head of Department of Civil and Environmental Engineering, The Hong Kong Polytechnic University Head Juror – Building Project:

 Mr CHONG Kin Lit Paul, BBS, MH, Life President, The Hong Kong Federation of Electrical and Mechanical Contractors Limited Sr Eddie LAM, MH, President, The Hong Kong Construction Association S r Robin Leung, Senior Vice-President, The Hong Kong Institute of Surveyors Mr LI Kiu Yin, Michael, JP, Director of Architectural Services, Architectural Services Department